memflow/memflow/README.md

 All examples support the memflow connector inventory system.
 You will have to install at least one `connector` to use the examples.

-To install a connector just head over to the corresponding repository and install them via the `install.sh` script.
+To install a connector just use the [memflowup](https://github.com/memflow/memflowup) utility, or, head over to the corresponding repository and install them via the `install.sh` script.

 You will find a folder called `memflow` in any of the following locations:
 ```